TarunGunampalli/GDSC-Bootcamp/README.md

           - Searches through every file in your project folder
       - Source control
           - GUI that's very useful for using git/github without having to memorize a ton of commands.
-          - Using an extensions like Gitlens, VSCode source control allows you to see previous commits, branches, and histories in easy to read GUIs compared to git on the command line.
+          - Using an extensions like Gitlens, VS Code source control allows you to see previous commits, branches, and histories in easy to read GUIs compared to git on the command line.
       - Extensions
-          - Extend the versatility of VSCode by adding in a ton of useful features.
+          - Extend the versatility of VS Code by adding in a ton of useful features.
           - Popular useful extensions:
               - Language Extension Packs (Java, C/C++, Python): Add IDE-like features for each language into VSCode
               - Gitlens: Provides way more information about git/github commits, branches, and histories.